 - Location: Lynn Woods Reservation

 As one of the most popular hikes near Boston, Lynn Woods offers a wide variety of terrain across 4.4 scenic miles of trails.
 The pathways wind through the forest and along a tranquil lake with some moderate inclines (but nothing too crazy).
-There’s also an abundance of wildlife here (especially in the earlier hours) and there are several rock formations that line the trails.
+There’s also an abundance of wildlife here (especially in the earlier hours), and several rock formations line the trails.
 At the top, you’ll find a stone tower that you can climb to see breathtaking views of the Boston skyline – perhaps the most beloved aspect of this trail.

 - Trail Distance: 3.6 to 9.4 miles (Varies based on which trails you take)

 Wachusett Mountain Loop is one of the most beloved hikes near Boston, with panoramic views of the Boston skyline and surrounding mountains and forests.
 Coined by Thoreau as the “observatory of Massachusetts,” it’s a fantastic trail for photographers and those seeking some of the best vistas in the state.

 The trail takes you across several ski runs, where you can see the lifts and the views.
 You’ll also pass by the Balance Rock, a hidden gem of a rock formation carved by glaciers, pushing a large boulder on top of a smaller one.
 The summit here requires a bit of scrambling, but otherwise, the trail is definitely an easy to moderate difficulty.